Awesome gifts for runners

 They're nothing special in terms of sound or functionality, but they are low cost and simply work - doing the job of 'making sound go from phone to ears' in an easy way without faff.

-So perhaps the previous options are too cheap.
+So perhaps the Aukey headphones are too cheap.
 You want to get them some Bluetooth headphones that are more robust, more functional - and don't fall out very much at all.

-Step up the Plantronics BackBeat, my favourite set of headphones right now.
+Step up the Plantronics BackBeat Fit, still my go-to headphones a year on.
 They mould around your ears with some squishing, have good sound quality, long battery life and easy to find controls.

 The volume control system is a bit fiddly, but that's the worst criticism I can lay at their door.
-An easy win for the runner you want to show love for - they'll definitely appreciate it.
+An easy win for the runner you want to show love for - they'll definitely appreciate it (and they now come in multiple colors - go for the Tron neon blue if you can).

 Of course, for every running fan that wants Bluetooth headphones, there are those who are a little more old school, wanting the security of a pair that won't run out of power on a long run.